 Cosmology and astrophysics probe physics on the very largest scales, endeavoring to understand the history and evolution of the universe along with attempting to reveal the fundamental mechanisms behind its diverse and fascinating constituents.
-Particle physics seeks to uncover the nature of the participants (elementary particles) and their fundamental interactions on the very smallest scales.
-The Ohio State physics department's Cosmology and Astroparticle Physics Theory group addresses the cutting-edge problems on both scales, using the universe to learn about fundamental particle physics and employing what is learned from particle physics to provide a better understanding of the universe and the objects in it.
-The members of this group, all of whom have joint appointments in the Department of Astronomy, work very closely with their astronomy colleagues, as well as with the physics department's experimental astroparticle physics group.
+Astroparticle physics seeks to uncover the nature of the participants (elementary particles) and their fundamental interactions on the very smallest scales.
+The physics department's Cosmology and Astroparticle Physics Theory group addresses cutting-edge problems on both scales, using the universe to learn about fundamental particle physics and employing what is learned from particle physics to provide a better understanding of the universe and the objects in it.
+Members of this group, all of whom have joint appointments in the Department of Astronomy, work very closely with their astronomy colleagues, as well as with the physics department's experimental astroparticle physics group.
 More information on these interdisciplinary collaborations, which include a free flow of students and postdocs, is available on page 27.

-Building on the wealth of observational data accumulated in recent years, the group explores issues of the early evolution of the universe, such as "inflation," the production and survival of relics from the Big Bang, the synthesis of the elements in the first few minutes, the connections between the currently observed large scale structure of the universe and the tiny temperature anisotropies in the Cosmic Background Radiation, and the nature of the "Dark Energy."
+Building on the wealth of observational data accumulated in recent years, the group explores issues of the early evolution of the universe, such as "inflation," the production and survival of relics from the Big Bang, synthesis of the elements in the first few minutes, connections between the currently observed large scale structure of the universe and the tiny temperature anisotropies in the Cosmic Background Radiation and the nature of "dark Energy."
 It is also interested in the more recent evolution of the universe, from star formation and supernovae, to dark matter in the Milky Way and its environs.
-The observed high energy cosmic rays, gamma rays, and neutrinos reveal the presence of galactic and extragalactic cosmic accelerators that directly affect the structure and evolution of the galaxy and the universe and that provide new laboratories for exploring physics at the very highest energies and energy densities.
+The observed high energy cosmic rays, gamma rays and neutrinos reveal the presence of galactic and extragalactic cosmic accelerators that directly affect the structure and evolution of the galaxy and the universe and that provide new laboratories for exploring physics at the very highest energies and energy densities.
+The group is very involved in the Center for Cosmology and AstroParticle Physics (CCAPP), ccapp.osu.edu.